rossfreedman/rally/docs/ETL_MULTI_ENVIRONMENT_GUIDE.md

 3. **Monitor Railway quotas** when running frequent imports
 4. **Use SSH method** for best performance on Railway
 5. **Commit changes** before running ETL to ensure latest code
+6. **Connection management is automatic** - no manual intervention needed

 ## 🔄 **Automated Workflows**